 Research Your Geological Location

-This is probably the most important step.
-Certain plants will have trouble growing in certain regions due to the weather conditions and climate.
+This is probably the most crucial step.
+Certain plants will have trouble growing in specific regions due to the weather conditions and climate.
 Make sure to read the back of your seed packets to see when your planting season is.
 Then plan your garden around these time.